CodeFellows-esavage/city-explorer/README.md

 ![Lab08WRRC](public/images/lab06WRRC.png)

 ## Change Log
+- 12-11-2021 - Aplication backend is now cached, subsequent searches of the same location will result in faster response times
 - 12-09-2021 - Aplication backend and frontend modularization/componetization
 - 12-08-2021 - Application is now hosted on Heroku
 - 12-08-2021 - Application now has GET routes established to a movie and weather resource